LonamiWebs/Telethon/README.rst

 .. important::

-    If you have code using Telethon before its 1.0 version, you must read `Compatibility and Convenience`_ to learn how to migrate.
+    If you have code using Telethon before its 2.0 version, it is strongly recommended to read the Migration Guide section in the documentation.
     As with any third-party library for Telegram, be careful not to break `Telegram's ToS`_ or `Telegram can ban the account`_.

 What is this?
 -------------